 Callbacks

-Applicants invited to second stage interview: 209
+Applicants invited to second stage interview: 182

 With OCIs under the proverbial belt, callbacks are the next stage for successful candidates who will meet with four attorneys in half-hour time slots.
 Attorneys – usually members from the Recruitment and Retention Committee – ask a series of behavioral interview questions focusing on a number of things: judgment, analytical ability, motivation/work ethic and teamwork, communication skills, professionalism, time management and leadership potential.
-So not asking much, then.
 Alongside this, Duane Morris stresses the importance of flexibility.
 “Be able to think on your feet,” notes the firm, “and provide specific examples personal to you, as opposed to offering generic responses.”

 Top tips for this stage: